 Stencil with Chalk Paste

 Chalk paste is a great option for using with our silk screen stencils.
-Since it is thicker than regular paint, it gives a nice crisp line when stenciling and you are less likely to get bleed.
+Since it is thicker than regular paint it gives nice crisp lines when stenciling and you are less likely to get bleed.
 When using chalk paste you have to work quickly so the chalk paste doesn't dry in the mesh and lift up with your stencil.
+We love making our own chalk paste so we have control over the consistency and amount.
 Here are some chalk paste brands that work well with our stencils.

 - Tucker Trade Co.
-Chalk Paste: Comes in 1 oz, 2oz or 4oz glass jars.
-Use code IKONART20 for 20% off.
+Chalk Paste: Comes in 1 oz, 2oz or 4oz glass jars

 - Prima Redesign Chalk Paste: Comes in 3.4oz container; available on Amazon

-- Make Your Own Chalk Paste: Mix Coco's Chalky Powder with any acrylic paint for DIY chalk paste in custom colors
+- DIY Chalk Paste: Mix Coco's Chalky Powder with any acrylic paint for DIY chalk paste in custom colors

 Etch Glass with Ikonart Stencils